flovilmart/parse-anywhere/README.md

 Change Log
 =========
+#####0.0.12
+Reverts parse-stripe dependency to full git url

+Adds which as a dependency for forever full path

 #####0.0.11
 Set the DEBUG environment variable to start the process node --debug so you can use node-inspector or any other debugger!